 It is a loyal, smart, cheerful, and even-tempered dog, which is a real pleasure to be around.
 It is also a true American dog and originates from crossbreeding English Terrier and English Bulldog.
 The result is a dog that is known Boston Terrier, which is named after the place where it was created.
 Bostons are also energetic and playful, but they like spending time on the lap of their owners as well.
 That is why they are some of the dogs that make a great companion.

 One of the reasons these dogs are famous is that they have different sizes.
-You can choose from standard size, miniature size, and toy size.
+You can choose from the standard size, miniature size, and toy size.
 The standard is medium to big-sized dogs, yet the standard and miniature are perfect for those who are looking for small dogs.
 In addition, smaller Poodles are renowned for their long lifespan.
+You can read also our list of top rated dog hair dryer.

 Queen Victoria, the granddaughter of Queen Charlotte, became enamored with Pomeranian.
-In fact, she own smaller Pomeranian and during the time she exhibited her dog, a lot of breeders were interested to produce smaller Pomeranians.
+In fact, she owns smaller Pomeranian and during the time she exhibited her dog, a lot of breeders were interested to produce smaller Pomeranians.
 During the lifetimes of Queen Victoria, the Pomeranian’s size was reduced by fifty percent and later became a popular lap dog.
 Many royalties also owned Pomeranian dogs in the past.
+Make sure you check our list of Professional grooming scissors & shears.

 Described as comical and elegant, Japanese chin dogs aren’t well-known in the US.
 These dogs are actually part of Japanese royalties, yet in Japan, it has been considered as Japanese terrier.
 This dog has distinct Oriental expression and amazing luxuriant coat.